Why Toilets Leak Around the Base

 Problems with the flange can occur when:

-When the flange is damaged or misaligned, even a new wax ring may not create a reliable seal.
-This can result in persistent leaks that return even after repairs are attempted.
+When the flange is damaged, loose, too low, or uneven, even a new wax ring may not create a reliable seal.
+This is one reason a toilet may keep leaking around the base shortly after the seal has already been replaced.

 Cracked Toilet Base